Corey Circelli

 Corey Circelli (born September 11, 2002) is a Canadian figure skater, who represents Italy.
+Representing Italy, he is the 2024 Nepela Memorial bronze medalist and a two-time Italian national bronze medalist (2024, 2026).

 He represented Canada at the Four Continents Championships and the Grand Prix series.
-He is the 2020 Canadian national junior champion, the 2024 Italian national bronze medalist, and the 2024 Nepela Memorial bronze medalist.
+He is the 2020 Canadian national junior champion.

 Personal life

 Circelli was born in Manchester, England.
 He is of Italian descent.

 Single skating career

 Early years

 Circelli began learning to skate in 2007.
 He won the novice men's title at the 2017 Canadian Championships.

 He made his ISU Junior Grand Prix (JGP) debut in September 2017, placing 14th in Riga, Latvia.
 Competing in the junior men's category, he won silver at the 2018 Canadian Championships and bronze at the 2019 Canadian Championships.
 At the time, he was coached by Lee Barkell.

-2019–20 season
+2019–20 season: Canadian junior national title

 Circelli changed coaches for the 2019–20 season, deciding to train under Brian Orser and Tracy Wilson.
 He placed tenth at his JGP assignment in September 2019 in Poland.

 Circelli sustained a torn meniscus in his right knee in late December 2019.
 In January, he won the national junior men's title at the 2020 Canadian Championships.